 Recently, at our April 2024 meeting, FAS member Dr. Bill Rankin gave a most interesting talk about the ZWO Seestar S50 telescope.

-Two days after Bill’s talk, the folks at BBC Sky at Night Magazine published a review of the Seestar S50.
+Two days after Billโs talk, the folks at BBC Sky at Night Magazine published a review of the Seestar S50.
 It is getting a lot of hype lately.
 So, we thought it would be appropriate to post something on the FAS website about this telescope with some information and a few reviews found online.

-Here are a few images from Bill’s Seestar S50 (Credit: Dr. William Rankin).
+Here are a few images from Billโs Seestar S50 (Credit: Dr. William Rankin).
 The S50 comes with a solar filter.
 FAS member Betty Allison took a couple images of the April 8th solar eclipse with her Seestar S50 (Credit: Betty Allison).

 In November 2024, ZWO launched the Seestar S30 – a smaller version of the Seestar S50.
+At a lower price, it has a smaller lens (30 mm), but one with a wider field of view.

-For more on astrophotography including other “smart” telescope options, see our Astrophotography Page.
+For more on astrophotography including other โsmartโ telescope options, see our Astrophotography Page.
 You can also find a summary of the different types of deep-sky objects on our website.

 Please note that FAS does not necessarily endorse or recommend this or any other specific telescope or accessory.
 We simply provide information that might be interesting and useful for the public.